 Your total rankings are added up to determine the overall score, and the person with the highest overall score at the end of the season wins.
 Easy-peasy.

 Fun fact: Did you know it’s called rotisserie because the name of the restaurant where the inventors of fantasy baseball came up with the idea was La Rôtisserie Française?
 I, too, name all my best ideas after the eatery in which I was dining when they came to me, which is why my daughter loves her “Olive Garden slandals” (half sandal, half slipper) and my son his “Buffalo Wild Wings sporkives” (one third fork, spoon, and knife).
 But I digress.

-In a head-to-head points league, however, you’re involved in the equivalent of a fantasy football matchup each week, except you’re accumulating stats throughout the entire week, not just on Sundays (or Thursdays, or Mondays, or occasionally Saturdays – man, there’s a lot of football).
+In a head-to-head points league, however, you’re involved in the equivalent of a fantasy football matchup each week, except you’re accumulating stats throughout the entire week, not just on Sundays (or Thursdays, or Mondays, or, this past year, every day of the week – man, there’s a lot of football).
 You draw a single opponent each week, and all you care about is accumulating more points than that particular opponent.

 Unlike in a rotisserie league, where you get your stats does not matter in a points league.
 It’s just about accumulating points.

 We’re not just talking the standard 5×5 categories either.
 Hitters get points for walks, pitchers get points for innings pitched, etc.

 Players lose points too for things like caught-stealing or earned runs allowed.
 It’s a wild ride.